jshleap/CristescuLab_misc/Tutorials/NGS_QC/README.md

 ![Length distribution of file1](https://github.com/jshleap/CristescuLab_misc/raw/master/Tutorials/NGS_QC/files/file1_R1_fastqc/Images/sequence_length_distribution.png)

 ## Sequence Duplication Levels
 This module allows you to see the level of duplication of your library.
-Ideally, the blue and
+Ideally, the blue (total sequences) and the red (deduplicated sequences) should match.
+This would mean that you had a diverse library, and that each sequence has been sequenced in the proper depth.
+However, this assumes that

 ## Overrepresented sequences